gagnemartin/menoum/node/README.md

 # Menoum

 ### Technologies
-This repo uses these technologies:
+This application uses these technologies:
 - [Adminer](https://www.adminer.org/) to view and manage the database
 - [Docker](https://docs.docker.com/compose/) to run the application
 - [Express.js](https://expressjs.com/) as a Node.js framework